Nature Walk

 After one week, the oak tree leaves were turning a bit red, and we noticed the true leaves of the bluebonnets emerging.
 One of the second grade learners said, “I found eggs in the water” near the eco pond.
 After we observed them closely, the teacher discovered that they were actually bird droppings!

-🔍 Can We Find Bluebonnets in the Fall?
+🔍 Finding Bluebonnets in the Fall?

 Nature Walk and Photography Competition